OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`subtrees <subtree>`, which are :term:`disjoint` from each other and from the :term:`root`.

+   bintree
+      A :term:`spatial data structure` in the form of binary :term:`trie`, typically used to store point data in two or more dimensions.
+      Similar to a :term:`PR quadtree` except that at each level, it splits one dimension in half.
+      Since many leaf nodes of the PR quadtree will contain no data points, implementation often makes use of the :term:`Flyweight` :term:`design pattern`.

    binsort
       A sort that works by taking each record and placing it into a bin based on its value.
 The bins are then gathered up in order